Childhood Obesity ReviewLast Updated : 27 April 2017

-Approximately 42 million children under the age of five are overweight or obese worldwide.1 Being overweight or obese at a young age is linked to several health and economic consequences and it is therefore important to study the causes and risk factors and identify the best prevention and treatment strategies.
+Approximately 42 million children under the age of five are affected by obesity or overweight worldwide.1 Living with obesity at a young age is linked to several health and economic consequences and it is therefore important to study the causes and risk factors and identify the best prevention and treatment strategies.
 As childhood obesity is a multifactorial condition, it should be tackled at multiple levels, including individual, household, institutional, and community.
 This EUFIC Review describes what childhood obesity is and provides an overview of the current prevalence and trends.
 It also highlights the potential causes and risks associated with childhood obesity.
 Finally, as prevention strategies are key to reducing the epidemic, there is a focus on ways to prevent childhood obesity.
 Although the emphasis of this review is on young people (5 - 19 years), it inevitably includes references to adult obesity as well.

 How is childhood obesity defined?

 Obesity can be defined in simple terms as a condition of abnormal or excessive fat accumulation in the adipose (fat) tissue of the body, leading to health risks and implications.
 Overweight and obesity are often assessed by body mass index (BMI).
 This is weight (in kilograms) divided by height (in metres) squared (kg/m2).
 For adults, the World Health Organization (WHO) defines overweight and obesity as BMI values equal or above 25 and 30 kg/m2, respectively.2 This definition has been accepted internationally.3